PlatinumPlat/Desert-Dunes/README.md

 Left and right buttons or A/D to move.
 Double jump is allowed!

+# 📃 Game Content:
+- A small character
+- Collectibles (coins)
+- A variety of platforms (including floating ones)
+- Challenging obstacles, including objects such as bushes, signs, trees, or skeletons blocking the way, and difficult jumps.
+    - (remember that double jump is allowed, but there is no wall jump)

 # 🕶 Spoiler
 When you reach the end of the game, you can see a sneak peek of my next (grass) platformer.